Canadian Conservative leader faces revolt by his lawmakers

 If successful it would be the third main political rival that Prime Minister Justin Trudeau has helped bring down.

+“I’m not going anywhere,” he said.
+“It’s time for a reckoning.
+To settle this in caucus.
+Right here.
+Right now.
+Once and for all.
+Canada needs us to be united and serious.”

+He said the choice is anger vs. optimism and said he will accept the result of the vote.

-Garnett Genuis, a Conservative member of Parliament, tweeted late Monday that one-third of the Conservative lawmakers have signed a letter calling for the end of Erin O’Toole’s leadership.
+Garnett Genuis, a Conservative member of Parliament, tweeted late Monday that one-third of the Conservative lawmakers have signed a letter calling for the end of O’Toole’s leadership.

-Genuis went public after many news organizations reported on the revolt.
+Genuis went public after many news organizations reported on the revolt that is now in the open.
 He accused O’Toole’s team of attacking members of his own party.

-O’Toole lost the election last fall to Trudeau.
-He tried to move his party to the center, but alienated his party’s base and was accused of being two-faced.

 Whether O’Toole remains Conservative leader has big implications for the conservative movement in Canada.
 If removed, the party could swing back further right.